Read carefully. . .you will be held accountable for content

 In the subject line, put your name and period number.

 In the body of the email, simply state: "I have read the expectations".

 This will be noted as a completed assignment and evidence that you can listen and follow directions.

 First day email will be worth 25 points.

-the time and date this is due.
-Later than due date receive only partial credit.
+and date this is due.
+Later than due date receives only partial credit.

 A suggestion to all diligent students, after sending email, continue reading through the class website.

-the class website.
-Pay particular attention to the pages on attendance imperative, procrastination proclamation, and
+Pay particular attention to the pages on attendance imperative, procrastination proclamation, and carefully note calendar.

 This is a calendar for the entire school year. (any changes are due to administrative changes over which your teacher